sesteva/containers/README.md

      docker pull sesteva/deployd
      docker pull keyvanfatehi/sinopia:0.12.0

+For teamcity take a look at this article: http://ariya.ofilabs.com/2014/07/easy-teamcity-installation-with-docker.html

 ## Creating a new Instance
 Example: build and run an existing angular grunt project